jatupan1989/boomjum1989/Whitelist-all-by-default-for-a-site-you-trust.md

 ![Step 3](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/quicktour-003-c.png)

 Now click the "all" cell in the matrix (the top-left one) to turn it dark green, which means "whitelist all" by default.
 All the cells in the matrix which do not have explicit permissions (whether *allow* or *block*) will toggle state according to the *all* cell.
+Don't forget to lock the cell.

 ![Step 4](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/quicktour-003-d.png)